Pulkit1822/CSE3003-Operating-System/README.md

 Welcome to the CSE3003 - Operating System Repository!
 This repository contains implementations of various OS algorithms in C++.
 Whether you're a student studying OS or a developer looking to understand these algorithms better, this repository aims to provide clear and concise implementations along with explanations to aid your learning.

+## What is this project all about?
+This project is a comprehensive collection of various Operating System (OS) algorithms implemented in C++.
+It aims to provide a clear understanding of these algorithms through well-documented code and explanations.
+The repository is designed to be a valuable resource for students, developers, and anyone interested in learning about OS algorithms.

+## How is this project made?
+This project is made using C++ programming language.
+Each algorithm is implemented in its own directory with a corresponding README file that explains the algorithm's logic and how to use the implementation.
+The project uses standard C++ libraries and follows best practices for coding and documentation.

+## What makes this project the best?
+This project stands out due to its comprehensive coverage of various OS algorithms, clear and concise code implementations, and detailed explanations.
+Each algorithm is implemented in a way that is easy to understand and follow, making it an excellent learning resource.
+The project also includes example usage and code analysis sections for each algorithm, providing a deeper understanding of how the algorithms work.

+## How is it better?
+Compared to similar projects, this repository offers a more detailed and structured approach to learning OS algorithms.
+The code is well-documented, and each algorithm is accompanied by a README file that explains the logic and usage.
+This makes it easier for users to understand and experiment with the algorithms.
+Additionally, the project covers a wide range of OS algorithms, providing a comprehensive learning resource.

+## What new technology has been used?
+This project leverages the C++ programming language and standard libraries to implement the OS algorithms.
+It also uses modern C++ features and best practices to ensure the code is efficient, readable, and maintainable.
+The project is designed to be easily extensible, allowing users to add new algorithms or modify existing ones.

+## How to run this project?
+To run this project, follow these steps:
+1. Clone the repository to your local machine using `git clone https://github.com/Pulkit1822/CSE3003-Operating-System.git`.
+2. Navigate to the directory of the algorithm you want to run.
+3. Follow the instructions provided in the README file of the respective algorithm to compile and run the code.
+4. Experiment with different inputs and configurations to observe the behavior of the algorithm.

+## Contribution guidelines
+Contributions to this repository are welcome and encouraged.
+If you would like to contribute:
+1. Fork the repository and create your branch from `main`.
+2. Ensure any new code is well-documented and follows the established coding style.
+3. Create a pull request with a clear description of your changes and their rationale.

 ## Algorithms Implemented

 1. **[Round Robin Scheduler](https://github.com/Pulkit1822/CSE3003-Operating_System/tree/main/round_robin_scheduler)**: This algorithm is a preemptive scheduler where each process is assigned a fixed time slice or quantum.
 Once a process consumes its quantum, it's moved to the back of the ready queue to await its turn again.
 This implementation demonstrates how round-robin scheduling can be achieved efficiently in C++.